+\A/ - ! - l-4!
+F F ']

-Weighting Fee Earned Performance Evaluation Plan Measure 6.2 100% \$437,500 Project Management Performance All project milestones are achieved in an efficient, effective, economic, and quality manner to include project CPUSP1 and portfolio EVMS.
+Weighting Fee Earned

+Performance Evaluation Plan Measure 6.2 100% \$437,500 Project Management Performance All project milestones are achieved in an efficient, effective, economic, and quality manner to include project CPVSPI and portfolio EVMS.
 Performance of work (including subcontractor) is conducted safely and securely, and proactive safety programs are in place to measure effectiveness and mitigate unsafe work practices; proactive LANS management engagement when safety incidents or trends warrant.
 CAS: Effective use of management dashboards, reviews, assessments, issues management, improvements, and other management systems to demonstrate continuous improvement and improve communication between LANS/LASO with transparent common data.
 Effective risk identification, trending, and management are tracked for projects and reported on a monthly basis to LASO.
 LANS improves the Laboratory's capability in project delivery and construction by developing and implementing management systems that enable increased alignment with the strategic framework established by LASO comments to the LANS Board of Governors.
-This improvement will be characterized by improved real-time communication and situational awareness concerning project delivery and construction, improved management of project requirements, LANS documented and improved corporate accountability for projects that is shared with LASO, improved performance on project delivery by leveraging lessons learned and best practices from other projects, and improved institutional ownership of project delivery and construction.
-Holds sub-contractors fully accountable for their performance.
-CMRR Performance Through REI construction period (including post turnover of REI labs), effectively implement a CMRR Construction worker safety program including worker to worker observations, use of STARRT cards, DOGS assessment of safety incident data, and development & implementation of Safety, Quality & Productivity Leadership workshop.
-25% COR Analyisis 6.2.1 - Project Management PerformanceWhile LASO recognizes successful efforts regarding execution of some small projects, SERF, ZLD and the overall safety record, this analysis captures in priority, performance against critical infrastructure projects and against the project management framework.
-Line Items Projects: LANS failed to complete a critical security project, NMSSUP, on schedule within budget.
+This improvement will be characterized by improved real-time communication and situational awareness concerning project delivery and construction, improved management of project requirements, LANS documented and improved corporate accountability for projects that is shared with LASO, improved performance on project delivery by leveraging lessons learned and best practices from other projects, and improved institutional ownership of project delivery and construction. + Holds sub-contractors fully accountable for their performance.
+CMRR Performance • Through REI construction period (including post turnover of REI labs), effectively implement a CMRR Construction worker safety program including worker to worker observations, use of STARRT cards, DOGS assessment of safety incident data, and development & implementation of Safety, Quality & Productivity Leadership workshop.

+25% COR Analyisis development & implementation of Safety, Quality & Productivity Leadership workshop.
+6.2.1 - Project Management PerformanceWhile LASO recognizes successful efforts regarding execution of some small projects, SERF, ZLD and the overall safety record, this analysis captures in priority, performance against critical infrastructure projects and against the project management framework. • Line Items Projects: LANS failed to complete a critical security project, NMSSUP, on schedule within budget.
 The inability to complete NMSSUP puts NNSA in a higher cost profile for an undetermined period of time.
 Performance on this project is unacceptable.
 Additionally, other infrastructure projects were not well managed: LANS failed to respond to the DNFSB comments on the RLWTF and the TWF in a timely manner which puts the CD-2 approval at risk (for TWF). • GPP/IGPP: A key set of projects such as: Fire Stations, TTF, WNR, MSL, have had numerous concerns from legal contractual issues, Open NCRs, to bumping up against the established thresholds. • Project Management Framework: LANS has consistently had difficulties in defining financial and earned value data to ensure "real time" project status and concerns remain with accrual process deficiencies.
 Integration of key functions has also resulted in delays and missed opportunities to progress the projects.
-Finally, LANS has struggled with controlling requirements and having a disciplined structure to manage projects.
 6.2.2 - CMRR Performance - The CMRR construction worker safety program was well executed for the REI construction period.
-Some key accomplishments included the sustainment of the construction worker safety program in place from the construction of the RLUOB facility and throughout the REI construction phase of the project.
-REI construction subcontractors worked 33 months and more than 488,000 hours with only one recordable injury.
+Some key accomplishments included the sustainment of the construction worker safety program in place from the constructions worked 33 months and more than 488,000 hours with only one recordable injury.
 This work was accomplished in a high hazard construction work setting.
-Other items of special note included the teaming of the safety and quality personnel that developed and implemented Safety, Quality and Productivity Leader Total Fee: \$437,500
+Other items of special note included the teaming of the safety and quality personnel that developed and implemented Safety, Quality and Productivity Leadership Workhops for LANS supervisors.
+These workshops have been viewed as best in class and provide leadership tools to effectively manage

+Total Fee: \$437,500